opendxl/opendxl-pxgrid-client-python/pydoc/_sources/basicancclearendpointpolicyexample.rst.txt

   pxGrid.
 * The Python client has been authorized to perform ``DXL Cisco pxGrid Queries`` (see :doc:`pxgridauth`).
-* Run through the steps in the :doc:`basicancapplyendpointpolicybyipexample` to apply a policy to an endpoint.
+* Run through the steps in the :doc:`basicancapplyendpointpolicyexample` to apply a policy to an endpoint.
 A run of this example can then clear the policy.